- Cheap Travel

 Get a street food lunch by the lake!

-As I mentioned earlier, we are on a tight budget and so decided we weren’t going to eat at a restaurant.
+As I mentioned earlier, we were on a tight budget and so decided we weren’t going to eat lunch at a restaurant.
 There is a street food stall close to where you will get the tourist train which is a fantastic cheap alternative.
 Panini’s were €5 and a margarita pizza was €3.50.
 A bottle of Peroni was €3.50 or €4 for an Aperol Spritz.
 There are a few benches around there looking out onto the lake, I would argue a much better (and budget friendly) experience than sitting in a fancy overpriced restaurant!

 Bellagio to Como

-A few things to do in Como
+What to do in Como

 Take the Funicular to Brunate